mikeallen-eco/Lidar_birds/README.md

 # Lidar Openness Index

-This repository contains all code and data needed to reproduce the analyses reported in "A lidar-based openness index to aid conservation planning for grassland wildlife" (Allen et al. 2022).
+This repository contains all code and data needed to reproduce the analyses reported in ["A lidar-based openness index to aid conservation planning for grassland wildlife" (Allen et al. 2022).](https://doi.org/10.5751/ACE-02078-170116) doi: 10.5751/ACE-02078-170116

 The two .rmd files contain the R code for creating and manipulating the openness index (openness_mapping.rmd) and performing the occupancy modeling (openness_occupancy_modeling.rmd).